mrkchoi/airbnb_clone/README.md

 ### Back-end
 #### Ruby on Rails
 Ruby on Rails is the back-end framework used to query the database.
-Read more

 #### Database
 Aerbnb uses a PostgreSQL database to store its relational data.